Sumanathilaka/Segmentation-of-image-python-Otsu-threshold-/README.md

 # Segmentation-of-image-python-Otsu-threshold

-algorithm is available in pdfs
+The algorithm and related information can be found in this PDF.